danielfdickinson/hugoDebugTables/README.md

    ```
 5. Add the code (above) for using the tables to your source code.

-#### Using downloaded copy of the theme (e.g. Zip from Github)
+#### Using downloaded copy of the module (e.g. Zip from Github)

-1. Obtain a copy of the theme e.g. ([a theme Zip file from Github](https://github.com/danielfdickinson/hugoDebugTables/archive/master.zip))
+1. Obtain a copy of the module e.g. ([a theme Zip file from Github](https://github.com/danielfdickinson/hugoDebugTables/archive/master.zip))
 2. Copy/extract the files in the archive into the root of your site or theme (archives contain /layouts and subdirectories under it).
 3. Change back to the site directory